In This Article

 What to Expect During a Laser Hair Removal Treatment

 The office visit itself typically doesn't take long.
 It depends on the area being treated, though.
 Your back or legs may take an hour or two, while the upper lip may only take minutes.

 You'll see results after your first appointment, but it will take several treatments to permanently remove hair.
-In four to six sessions, spaced about four weeks apart, you'll see a 70 to 80 percent reduction in hair growth.
 According to Ingleton, "After each treatment, the hairs may seem to continue to grow for a period of 1-2 weeks, but these hairs are, in fact, lifeless and are simply being cast out by your body.
 Once these hairs are pushed out, a finer hair grows back in its place.
 With each treatment, the hairs get finer and sparser.
 Usually, it takes 6 to 8 treatments to see no re-growth."
 For best results, get maintenance treatments done once a year for at least a couple of years.